Avid Technology (NASDAQ:AVID) Updates FY 2022 Earnings Guidance

-Several research firms have issued reports on AVID.
-StockNews.com cut Avid Technology from a strong-buy rating to a buy rating in a research note on Thursday, March 3rd.
-Zacks Investment Research lowered Avid Technology from a buy rating to a hold rating in a report on Wednesday, March 9th.
-Finally, Maxim Group decreased their target price on Avid Technology from $45.00 to $42.00 and set a buy rating for the company in a report on Wednesday, March 2nd.
-One analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, Avid Technology currently has an average rating of Buy and an average price target of $39.67.
+Several analysts have recently commented on the company.
+Zacks Investment Research cut Avid Technology from a buy rating to a hold rating in a research report on Wednesday, March 9th.
+StockNews.com lowered Avid Technology from a strong-buy rating to a buy rating in a report on Thursday, March 3rd.
+Finally, Maxim Group cut their target price on Avid Technology from $45.00 to $42.00 and set a buy rating on the stock in a report on Wednesday, March 2nd.
+One investment analyst has rated the stock with a hold rating and four have given a buy rating to the company.
+Based on data from MarketBeat.com, Avid Technology has an average rating of Buy and a consensus target price of $39.67.

 About Avid Technology (Get Rating)